 The reason we teach

 Teachers everywhere are sad.
-I know I’ve felt sad and had a hard time really understanding or verbalizing what it was… I mean I am teaching.
-I am seeing my kindergarten students.
-I am reading to them.
+I know I’ve felt sad and had a hard time really understanding or verbalizing what it was… I mean I am teaching and seeing my kindergarten students and reading to them.
 So why do I feel so… empty.
 I realized it was because I felt purposeless.
 My purpose in life is teaching… I’ve always known that.
 Don’t believe me?
 Ask my parents!
 Always has been and always will be.

 My true joy comes from seeing the child’s face when that lightbulb turns on and they suddenly “get” it.
 When they work and work towards something and you finally start to see the gains and the progress.
-When they laugh at the read aloud or make a connection to it.
+Or, when they laugh at the read aloud or make a connection to it.
 When they share toys with their friends, especially when this was difficult for them just a month or so ago.
-When they are excited to see their friends and tell them about their weekend.
+Or, when they are excited to see their friends and tell them about their weekend.
 When they come into the classroom with that energetic smile and greeting.

 Even in all the hard moments of teaching, I receive so much joy, because I know these moments, these relationships, remind us why we do this job year after year.
 All this distance has definitely helped teachers remember that and focus our attention even more to the heart of teaching – the relationship with our students.